-Of the thousands that have already hosted their own on our platform, we’ve picked out 3 examples of companies that nailed their hosting duties for their free virtual pub quiz in 2020!
+Of the thousands that have already hosted their own on our platform, we’ve picked out 3 examples of companies that nailed their hosting duties in their virtual pub quiz.

 The overwhelming success of the weekly BeerBods Arms Pub Quiz is really something to marvel at.
 At the height of the quiz’s popularity, hosts Matt and Joe were looking at a staggering 3,000+ participants per week!
 Incredible stuff from this UK-based online beer service.